yasirsiddiq01/SUV-Purchase-Prediction-Logistic-Regression/README.md

 ## 📋 Project Overview
 This project predicts whether a customer will purchase an SUV based on their **Age** and **Estimated Salary** using **Logistic Regression**.
 It's a binary classification problem that demonstrates the complete machine learning workflow.
+Logistic Regression project predicting SUV purchases based on age and salary.
+Built as a learning exercise to understand ML workflow, feature scaling, and model evaluation. 📊🚗

 ## 🎯 Learning Objectives
 - Build a logistic regression model from scratch